Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 In our ongoing example, the data are images of WBCs, and the classes are the three main families of WBCs (granulocytes, lymphocytes, and monocytes).
 To take a different example, our data might be genomes sequenced from cancer tumors, which we want to classify based on which therapeutic should be prescribed for the patient from which the tumor was taken.
 Or the data may be  past behavior of shoppers, who we want to classify into two classes based on a prediction of whether they will buy a new product.

+## The iris flower data set

-A classical dataset commonly used for motivating classification is the **Iris flower data set**, which Ronald Fisher used in a seminal statistical paper in 1936, and which was compiled by Edgar Anderson.
+A classical dataset commonly used for motivating classification is the **iris flower data set**, which Ronald Fisher used in a seminal statistical paper in 1936, and which was compiled by Edgar Anderson.
 (CITE both and look up paper).
-Anderson collected fifty Iris flowers taken from three species shown in the figure below.
+Anderson collected fifty iris flowers taken from three species shown in the figure below.

 | *Iris setosa* | *Iris versicolor* | *Iris virginica* |
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](../assets/images/Iris_setosa_2.jpg)  |  ![](../assets/images/Iris_versicolor.jpg)   |  ![](../assets/images/Iris_virginica.jpg)

-Representative images of the three species of iris included in the Iris flower data set.
+Representative images of the three species of iris included in the iris flower data set.
 Image courtesies, from left to right: Emma Forsberg, unknown author, Robert H. Mohlenbrock.
 {: style="font-size: medium;"}

 Anderson further measured four attributes, or **features**, of each of the flowers in his dataset: both the width and height of the flower's petal, and both the width and height of the flower's sepal (a green offshoot beneath the petals).
-The features and species labels for ten of the fifty flowers in the Iris flower dataset are shown in the table below (click [here](../downloads/iris.csv) for the full dataset).
+The features and species labels for ten of the fifty flowers in the iris flower dataset are shown in the table below (click [here](../downloads/iris.csv) for the full dataset).
 Fisher considered whether it was possible to use the information in the features Anderson had measured to correctly classify each flower according to its species.

 | Sepal length (cm) | Sepal width (cm) | Petal length (cm) | Petal width (cm) | Species |
 | :----: | :----: | :----: | :----: | :----: |